Kingston - Robe

 Kingston - Robe has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Ten projects have been identified by AreaSearch as potentially impacting the area's performance.
-These include Southern Ports Highway upgrades from Kingston SE to Millicent, Wyomi Beach Seawall Stage 2 Project, Princes Highway upgrades in South East SA, and Kingston Childcare Centre.
-The following list details those expected to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects that may affect this region.
+Notable ones include Southern Ports Highway upgrades from Kingston SE to Millicent, Wyomi Beach Seawall (Stage 2) Project, Princes Highway upgrades in South East SA, and the Kingston Childcare Centre.
+The following list details those most likely relevant.

 Professional plan users can use the search below to filter and access additional projects.